-Whether you’re the poster child for healthy eating or tend to pick at anything remotely nutritious on your plate, there’s a green meal out there for you.
-We’ve rounded up a few spinach recipes that will have you buying bags of the green superfood on your next grocery run.
+Whether you’re the poster child for healthy eating or tend to pick at bits of anything remotely nutritious on your plate, there’s a green meal out there for you.
+We round up a few spinach recipes that will have you buying bags of the green goodies on your next grocery run.

 With the plant-based, healthy-eating revolution sweeping the culinary world, spinach has found itself in several gastronomical creations, from bowls of soup to cones of ice cream.
 A serving of this leafy green offers a good dose of vitamins A, C, K as well as folic acid, thiamine, iron, and calcium.
 Naturally, studies link it to a host of health benefits, including better eye and heart health.
 And if that’s not reason enough to be loading up on this vegetable, we don’t know what is.